LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/overview.md

 * Offer in-app mobile messaging on an OS not supported by the LivePerson Mobile App Messaging SDKs (IOS/Android)

-* Create a messaging window experience that is completely different than the out of the box window LIveEngage offers - for example - a window that takes up the entire screen.
+* Create a messaging window experience that is completely different than the out of the box window Conversational Cloud offers - for example - a window that takes up the entire screen.

-* Utilize a different platform to manage the user view of the messaging conversation and integrate LiveEngage window logic
+* Utilize a different platform to manage the user view of the messaging conversation and integrate Conversational Cloud window logic

 * Control and manage the window resources on your systems